 So, after all this analysis, what we arrive at is a very simple thing.
 It is not very difficult, not complicated: Mankind's happiness is in its own hands.
 If you want peace, you can have it, and if you do not want it, nobody can give it to you.
 It is not an object, again.
 Peace, happiness, freedom are not objects of sense, they are conditions of consciousness; and if consciousness is the subject, a modification of the attitude of the subject is the precondition for achieving peace and happiness.

-I would like to sum up in a single sentence what I told you all this while, that the way spiritual is the way universal because the universe is also the supreme subject.
-That is what we call God, ultimately; the Supreme Father of the universe, Ishvara, the Absolute, by whatever name, is the universal subject; and to view life from the point of view of that presence is life spiritual.
+To conclude, I would like to sum up in a single sentence what I told you all this while, that the way spiritual is the way universal because the universe is also the supreme subject.
+That is what we call God, ultimately; the Supreme Father of the universe, Ishvara, the Absolute, whatever name we may call it, is the universal subject; and to view life from the point of view of that presence is life spiritual.
 It does not cost you anything, not even one paise, to think like this.
-For such a charitable gesture from your consciousness, which is the sacrifice of its own being in the universality of existence, you are immediately blessed with the blend of eternity and infinity here and now, which is the message of the Upanishads.
+For such a charitable gesture from your consciousness, which is the utter sacrifice of its own being in the universality of existence, you are immediately blessed with the blend of eternity and infinity here and now, which is the message of the Upanishads.
 God bless you all.